Arirockdev/time-tracking-dashboard/README.md

 ![Design preview for the Time tracking dashboard coding challenge](./src/design/desktop-preview.jpg)

 ## Welcome! 👋

-hi i finished this challenge from frontend mentor.
+Hi i finished this challenge from frontend mentor.

 I use for this project:
 HTM, CSS grid and JavaScript

-This is the link for the deploy project
+This is the [link](https://arirockdev.github.io/time-tracking-dashboard/) for the deploy project

 Thanks and happy coding